Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Net Carbs

 A standard Keto Diet recommends limiting your net carb consumption to 20g - 30g per day.
 Of 4g of carbs per serving, pecan provides 1.2g net carbs.
-So per day, you can consume about 2kg of pecans and still not cross the limit of net carbs (if pecans are the only source of net carbs).
+The amount is allowed to be consumed in a keto diet.

 Which Pecans Are Best for the Keto Diet?